quist00/carpentries.org/_posts/2023/07/2023-07-27-carpentries25-testimonial-series-jannetta-steyn.md

 _This #Carpentries25 Testimonial Series is one way we will celebrate this milestone.
 If you wish to contribute to this testimonial series please [find the instructions in this announcement](https://carpentries.org/blog/2023/07/carpentries25-campaign-announcement/) and reach out to us.
 Also, be sure to register to receive communications about [upcoming monthly regional events](https://www.eventbrite.com/e/the-carpentries-25th-anniversary-celebration-series-tickets-653267058357?aff=oddtdtcreator)._

-In our first testimonial contribution below, Executive Council member Jannetta Steyn reflects on what being part of The Carpentries has entailed and what it has all meant for them.
+In our first testimonial contribution below, Executive Council member Jannetta Steyn reflects on what being part of The Carpentries has entailed and how that has impacted her.

 ----------------